News

 Look at the range of notes

-When you’re starting out on the piano, it’s difficult to move from one set of notes to another.
-Easy piano songs keep your hands within a five-note range.
+When you’re starting on the piano, it’s difficult to move from one set of notes to another.
+Easy piano songs keep your fingers within a five-note range.
 Once you’ve moved beyond a five-note range, either by going under with the thumb, or picking your hand up and moving it over five different notes, then you can manage a more complex tune.

 Assess the complexity of the rhythm